-Become the hero of your GoPro with these easy tips and tricks
+8 GoPro tips and tricks to take your footage to the next level

 Use a mount

 This is perhaps the single easiest way to spice up a GoPro video, and can definitely make things more exciting.
-Fortunately, there are literally hundreds of different models available on the market, and a nearly infinite way to mount them.
+Fortunately, there are literally hundreds of different mounts available on the market, and a nearly infinite way to mount them.
 Whether you opt for a helmet or chest mount for filming mountain bike and snowboarding excursions, or decide to procure a tripod for stable stationary shots, a mount is always a good idea.

 We also recommend testing out different places to mount the camera to determine which spots work best for producing smooth shots, correct angles (more on this below), and all of the desired action.
 Different mounts can provide different POVs, which can help tell the story you envisioned.
-For example, a camera mounted on a bike helmet can provide a view from the rider’s eyes, but a camera mounted on the bike to face the back can capture other riders trailing you – two different views from the same moment.
+For example, a camera mounted on a bike helmet can provide a view from the rider’s eyes, but a rear-facing camera mounted to the frame can capture other riders trailing you — two different views from the same moment.

-From clamps to suction cups, GoPro makes a variety of mounts (a reason why they are so popular), but there are plenty of third-party accessories, as well, so your options are wide.
+Beyond GoPro’s broad array of first-party mounts, there are plenty of third-party options, as well — you have no shortage of choices.

 Find a new angle

 A GoPro offers a very wide angle of view that makes it easy to capture the action, but to create truly interesting videos, you should do more than simply set it and forget it.
-Change up the angle to give viewers a comprehensive view of what’s going on, rather than just sticking to one viewpoint.
+Try a mix of different camera positions to give viewers a comprehensive view of what’s going on, rather than just sticking to one viewpoint.
 For example, when recording action, it’s most common to mount a forward-facing GoPro, but sometimes looking back at yourself can produce equally entertaining footage.
-If you’ll be repeating an action many times throughout the day, say for surfing or snowboarding, consider repositioning the camera on each run to capture a greater variety of shots.
+If you’ll be repeating an action many times throughout the day, say for surfing or snowboarding, consider repositioning the camera on each run to capture a greater variety of shots that can be edited together later.

-Newer GoPro cameras even offer a selection of field of view crop modes such as the ultra-wide view (156-170 degrees), a medium view (127 degrees), and a narrow view (0 degrees).
-Making use of the built-in fields of view contributes greatly to allowing your videos to stand out, and it acts sort of like a zoom function.
+Newer GoPro cameras offer a selection of crop modes, such as an ultrawide 170-degree angle of view, a medium 127 degrees, and a narrow 79 degrees.
+The new Hero6 Black even has as touch-to-zoom function that mimics a traditional zoom lens.
+Making use of different fields of view is another way to mix up your shots.

-Here’s an easy way to remember which FOV you should pick: If you want to capture everything in the frame, go for ultra-wide, but this will create that curved, fisheye effect.
-The narrow FOV crops out some of the frame, but it will look more like a “regular” image.
+Here’s an easy way to remember which field of view you should pick: If you’re unsure of your framing and want to know that you’re getting all the action, go for ultra-wide.
+The narrower fields of view are good when you have more control over your framing and want to hone in on a particular subject or area of the scene.

 Use filters to improve video quality

-Photographers and filmmakers alike utilize an array of filters — and we aren’t referring to the color-altering filters in Instagram — to improve the final version of any photos or videos.
-For instance, using a neutral density filter works wonders when filming in bright environments by allowing for a slower shutter speed, which keeps footage from looking too jarring like the beach landing scene in Saving Private Ryan.
-For filming underwater, use a red filter to help remove the blue-green colorcast.
-There exists a host of available filters to choose from, so the sky is the limit when it comes to giving your videos a unique look and feel.
+Here, we aren’t talking about the color-altering filters in Instagram.
+We’re talking about actual physical filters that you can place in front of the lens to alter the light your GoPro sees.
+For instance, using a neutral density (ND) filter works wonders when filming in bright environments by allowing for a slower shutter speed, which keeps footage from looking too jarring like the beach landing scene in Saving Private Ryan.
+For filming underwater, use a red filter to help remove the blue-green colorcast inherent to the environment.
+There exists a host of available filters to choose from, so the sky’s the limit when it comes to giving your videos a unique look and feel.

+Newer GoPro models, such as the Hero6 Black, feature digital image stabilization.
+As impressive as this feature is, it’s not flawless — and often has limitations to resolution, framerate, or both.

 One of the best things about GoPro cameras being as ubiquitous as they are is that third-party accessories are equally common.
 For stationary shots, nothing beats a tripod when it comes to stability.
-As a GoPro is very lightweight, there’s no need to get a heavy duty set of sticks for it, but do consider a tripod with a fluid pan head.
+As a GoPro is very light weight, there’s no need to get a heavy duty set of sticks for it, but do consider a tripod with a fluid pan head.
 This will let you make smooth pans to follow a subject or reveal a landscape.

 For stabilizing shots in motion, there’s nothing better than a powered gimbal.
-Gimbals use motors to counteract shaky hands and other motion, producing incredibly smooth footage in virtually any setting.
-Many camera drones often feature built-in gimbals in order to keep a steady shot when filming in turbulent air.
-These devices don’t exactly come cheap, however, so expect to spend at least a few hundred dollars to get something worthwhile.
+Gimbals use motors to counteract momvement, producing incredibly smooth footage in virtually any setting, from an easy handheld shot to an epic downhill mountain bike ride.
+Gimbals are also found in many camera drones, like the GoPro Karma.
+These devices don’t exactly come cheap, however, so expect to spend at least a few hundred dollars to get something worth your while.
+GoPro’s own Karma Grip is probably the easiest handheld gimbal to use with the GoPro Hero5 Black or Hero6 Black cameras.

 Don’t have the cash for a gimbal or a tripod?
 While this next tip may seem a bit odd, it does allow you to keep some hard-earned dough in your pocket.
-To achieve a consistently stable shot, simply press your GoPro camera against your face – yes, your face – while tracking whatever it is you intend to film.
-Obviously this method of stabilization works best when your surroundings don’t require the use of both of your hands, as we wouldn’t recommend trying to pull this off while, say, mountain biking.
+To achieve a consistently stable shot, simply press your GoPro camera against your face — yes, your face — while tracking whatever it is you intend to film.
+Obviously this method of stabilization works best when your surroundings don’t require the use of both of your hands, as we wouldn’t recommend trying to pull this off while, say, running.
 Still, if you’re looking for a cheap, effective way to record stable video, sticking a GoPro against your face is as good as it gets.
-This tip works with any type of digital camera too.
+This, combined with the digital stabilization feature makes for extra-smooth shots without dropping the dough on a gimbal rig.

-If you’re up to the task, footage can also be stabilized in postproduction using software like Apple Final Cut Pro or Adobe Premiere.
+If you’re up to the task, footage can also be stabilized in post-production using software like Apple Final Cut Pro or Adobe Premiere.
 This will result in a slight crop of your footage, so it helps if the video was recorded in the highest resolution available.
-If you’re fortunate enough to have a GoPro Hero4 Black that shoots 4K at 30 frames-per-second, make sure you’re in this mode if you plan to stabilize footage in post and still want to end up with sharp results.
+If you’re fortunate enough to have a GoPro Hero6 Black that shoots 4K at 60 frames per second, make sure you’re in this mode if you plan to stabilize footage in post and still want to end up with sharp results.